Little Lime Punch Hydrangea

 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Hydrangea paniculata.
-Sometimes a new variety leaves us speechless and this is one of those times!
+Best Selling Flowering Shrub of All Time!
+Sometimes an item leaves us speechless and this is one of those times!
 You may even find it hard to believe that this special Hydrangea can display blooms in four different colours all at the same time... but it really does!
 From the trusted 'Proven Winners' comes this truly incredible Panicle Hydrangea.
 'Little Lime Punch' bears fascinating colour changing flowers, meaning that one plant can be covered in different coloured blooms!
 It really is a remarkable sight when it is in its glory.
 New flowers emerge a lime-green shade and fade to near white.
 They'll then develop a soft-pink blush which darkens and deepens until the bloom is a rich, raspberry pink.
 A perfect, compact size, 'Little Lime Punch' is versatile, and easy to manage.
 It's hard to describe, but every time you look at this plant, it just makes you happy.
 Height 36-60".
 1 litre pot.

 Sold as: Pkg of 1